 Most solver libraries which only have access to the underlying sparse matrix and perhaps a few hints from the user (e.g. SPD, stencil structure, etc.) will not have preprocessing that can detect the block structure from the above matrix.
 But it is feasible that this structure could be detected, and the block orthogonal decomposition could be undone and the Chebyshev modes explicitly deflated away.
 We could achieve this by vertex matching algorithms since \( A_0 \) is replicated in a fairly straightforward block form into \( M \).

-To defeat this, the \(D \) matrix could be made tridiagonal SPD with the desired spectrum instead of purely diagonal.
-This introduces more nonzeros into \(M \) and makes vertex matching less viable.
+To obscure this, the \(D \) matrix could instead be a sparse SPD tridiagonal matrix constructed to have the desired spectrum.
+This introduces more nonzeros into \(M \) and makes simple vertex matching less useful.
 More generally, the block form here is just the simplest version of the adversarial idea.
-I suspect it is possible to make discovering this block structure arbitrarily hard at the cost of introducing more nonzeros into \(D \).